-- 7. On the Create User page, complete the following steps to create an end-user account: - In the Username field, type the username.

-- In the Full Name field, type the user's full name. - In the Password field, type the user's password.
-Passwords must be at least eight characters long, contain at least one digit, and contain a mixture of uppercase and lowercase letters. - In the Confirm Password field, type the user's password again. - Click Forward. - 8.
-On the Date and Time screen, configure system clock settings that your site requires and click Forward. - 9.
-On the Kdump page, specify the following: - For the SGI UV server, specify 1280 MB, and click Finish. - For the SMN, specify 256 MB, and click Finish. - 10.
-On the Changing Kdump ... pop-up, click Yes. - 11.
-On the The system must now reboot ... pop-up, click OK to confirm the reboot. - 12.
-(Conditional) Accelerate the boot process.
+- On the Create User page, complete the following steps to create an end-user account: - In the Username field, type the username. - In the Full Name field, type the user's full name. - In the Password field, type the user's password.
+Passwords must be at least eight characters long, contain at least one digit, and contain a mixture of uppercase and lowercase letters. - In the Confirm Password field, type the user's password again. - Click Forward. - 7.
+On the Date and Time screen, configure system clock settings that your site requires and click Forward. - 8.
+On the Kdump page, specify the following: - For the SGI UV server, specify 1280 MB, and click Finish. - For the SMN, specify 256 MB, and click Finish. - 9.
+On the Changing Kdump ... pop-up, click Yes. - 10.
+On the The system must now reboot ... pop-up, click OK to confirm the reboot. - 11.
+Proceed to the following: